arhaanjafrii/Verba/README.md

 This application requires the following API keys:

-1. Speech-to-text API key - For transcribing audio files
+1. Hugging Face API key (VITE_HF_API_KEY) - For transcribing audio with Whisper and processing text with AI models
-2. AI processing API key - For advanced text processing
+2. OpenAI API key (VITE_OPENAI_API_KEY) - Optional, for alternative AI processing

 Add these keys to your `.env` file after copying from `.env.example`.
+The Hugging Face API key is essential for both transcription and AI processing functionality.

 ## Note